Abstract-AA/Spotifree-CLI/README.md

 ```

-The file manager and the main menu have a build in feature to create these text files, but they can also be manually written and shared convinently between users of the app.
+The file manager and the main menu have a build in feature to create these text files, but due to their simplicity, they can also be manually written and conveniently shared between users of the app.

 ## Future plans